junglesta/wherenodoctor/_posts/2016-01-01-09-instructions-and-precautions-for-injections.md

 # HOW TO INJECT

 1. Clean the skin with soap and water (or alcohol, but to prevent severe pain, be sure the alcohol is dry before injecting).

 2. Put the needle straight in, all the way.
 (If it is done with one quick movement, it hurts less.)

-WARNING: Do not inject into an area of skin that is infected or has a rash.
-Do not inject infants and small children in the buttock.
-Inject them in the upper outer part of the thigh.

 3. Before injecting, pull back on the plunger.
 (If blood enters the syringe, take the needle out and put it in somewhere else).